thinkst/canarytokens-docs/docs/guide/qr-code-token.md

-# QR Code Token
+# QR Code Canarytoken

-## What is a QR Code Token
+## What is a QR Code Canarytoken

-This token works by encoding a URL as a QR code.
-When the QR code is scanned and the URL is loaded, the token sends an alert.
+This Canarytoken works by encoding a URL as a QR code.
+When the QR code is scanned and the URL is loaded, the Canarytoken sends an alert.

-## Creating the token
+## Creating the Canarytoken

-Create a token by choosing "QR Code" from the drop down list.
+Create a Canarytoken by choosing "QR Code" from the Canarytokens list.

-Leave a reasonable comment to remind yourself where you will deploy the token.
+Leave a reasonable comment to remind yourself where you will deploy the Canarytoken.

 The QR image can be downloaded and placed wherever you like.